CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

     <div class="caption"></div>
 </div>

-### Overview
+### Nikon FM: Overview
+The Nikon FM was launched in 1977 as a fully mechanical 35mm SLR aimed at advanced amateurs.
+It was a lighter and more focused version of the professional F series cameras, offering reliability, simplicity, and durability at a more affordable price.
+In an age when many cameras were beginning to rely on batteries to operate, it promised a reliable fully mechanical operation that appealed to amateurs and professionals alike.

+### My Camera
-The Nikon FM was my first love.
-I picked it up at Southerlands in Huntsville for about $150, and it came with a wonderful pancake 50mm f/1.8 and a 55mm f/3.5 macro lens.
-It's got a max shutter speed of 1/1000, internal light metering, and viewfinder display of both aperture and shutter speed.
-It's considered "fully mechanical" as you do not need batteries to operate it (aside from the lightmeter).
+This was my very first film camera, and I've put more rolls of film through it than anything else I own.
+I bought it at Southerlands Photo in Huntsville in mid‑2016 for about $150.
+It came bundled with the minimalist pancake 50mm f/1.8 and a 55mm f/3.5 macro lens.
+Over the next two years, while traveling extensively for work, I took this camera everywhere.
+This camera just works.
+It's small, reliable, take great glass, and I love it.

-Something to know about the pancake, it's minimum focusing distance is ~0.6 compared to the 0.45 of the 50mm f/1.4.

-Some small details you might want to know...the unlike the FM2, FM has an adjustable aperture interface that lets you use the 1960s Nikon glass that uses an aperture prong.
-Additionally, although I have nothing but praise for my pancake Series E, you should know that there are at least variants.
-I have the later chrome ring version, and it is excellent.
-The plastic version is not as good.

-And...It's an absolute dream of a manual film camera to use.
-Everything about it is just so well thought out, and it just _works_.

-I now have well over 100 film cameras and more lenses than I want to think about, but it's honestly hard to beat the Nikon FM.

 ### Tech Specs
-Serial Number: FM 3091999
-Date: 1977-1982
-Shutter Speeds: 1s - 1/1000
+- **Dates Manufactured:** 1977–1982
+- **Camera Type:** 35mm SLR
+- **Shutter Speeds:** 1s to 1/1000s (with Bulb mode available)
+- **Format:** 35mm
-Lens: 50mm/1.8 Series E Chrome Ring, 3291471, 1981-1985
+- **Primary Lens:** 50mm f/1.8 Series E Chrome Ring (3291471, from 1981–1985)
+- **Serial Number:** FM 3091999
+- **Key Features:**
+  - 60/40 center weighted light metering.
+  - Viewfinder displays both the shutter speed and aperture.

+### Final Thoughts
+**Light Meter**: Not everyone loves the LED light meter, instead preferring the needle found in the early F models.

+**View Finder**: Almost perfect, with a split prism, a microprism, and both aperture and shutter speed displayed.
+I do slightly prefer the F2 viewfinder's placement of the shutter and aperture.

+**Lens Compatibility**: Unlike the later FM2, the FM has a folding aperture interface lever that lets you mount the oldest non-ai lenses.

+**Pancake Lenses**: The Series E pancake lenses were a cheaper and smaller alternative to the faster and more expensive Nikkor lenses.
+I own plenty of both varieties, and it is true that the Series E are cheaper and have more plastic.
+However, there are several versions of the Series E, including a kinda gross full plastic one and the one I have, which has a chrome ring and is actually quite good.
+Despite the naysayers, they have a bit of a cult following because of how small, portable, and cheap they are.
+If there is one huge downside, it is that the 50/1.8 E has a minimum focusing distance of 0.6m, compared to 0.45m for the 50/1.4 AIS.

+**Shutter Lock**: All the nikons have a shutter lock that is integrated with the film rewind.
+Newcomers to the camera often struggle with this, but it is a very elegant solution that is easy to use once you start shooting.
+Essentially, you always rewind you film anyway after taking a shot.
+Anytime you go to shoot, you just unlock the film rewind, and then after the shot, you easily wind the film.

 ### Photo Samples
 <div class="grid-container grid-2x2">